Start My Answer

 What is a Complaint?

 Every court case begins with a Complaint.
-In this document, the plaintiff (Paragon Revenue Group) will explain their situation to the court.
-Their Complaint will detail how much money you owe, along with proof of the debt.
+The plaintiff (Paragon Revenue Group) will explain their situation to the court in this document.
+Their Complaint will detail how much money you owe and proof of the debt.
 Since Paragon Revenue Group is the plaintiff, they're responsible for establishing your guilt.
 Remember, in the US, you're presumed innocent until proven otherwise.

 This proof will come in the form of various paperwork.
 First, Paragon Revenue Group will need to produce your original loan agreement.
-They'll also need proof that they're legally allowed to collect your debt.
+They'll also need proof that they can legally collect your debt.

 It's important to act quickly after you receive a Complaint.
-In most jurisdictions, you only have 14-30 days to respond to it.
+In most jurisdictions, you only have 14-30 days to respond.
 If you don't answer within this time, the court may enter a default judgment against you.
-Then Paragon Revenue Group will win their case automatically.
+Then, Paragon Revenue Group will win their case automatically.

 Respond to a complaint in minutes with SoloSuit.